starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/use_ERC20.md

 const account0 = new Account(provider, accountAddress, starkKeyPair);
 ```

-Declaration and deployment of the ERC20 contract :
+Declaration and deployment of the ERC20 contract:

 ```typescript
 // Deploy an ERC20 contract